PhoevosA/rtd-tuorial/docs/source/Contribution Guidelines/Workspace Setup.rst

 Configure your workspace
 ^^^^^^^^^^^^^^^^^^^^^^^^

-1. Detailed steps for configuring SPLICE workspace can be found in the :doc:`link <docs/source/extra/Configure workspace>`.
+1. Detailed steps for configuring SPLICE workspace can be found in the :ref:`link <configureWorkspace>`.

 Add you code and commit changes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^